 The 16th Conference of the Parties (COP16) to the United Nations Convention to Combat Desertification (UNCCD) opened in Riyadh, Saudi Arabia on Monday, calling for global efforts to restore land and boost drought resilience.

-Running until Dec 13 under the theme of "Our Land, Our Future," this event marks a milestone as the largest UN land-focused conference to date and the first UNCCD conference to take place in the Middle East and North Africa region.
+Running until Dec 13 under the theme of "Our Land, Our Future," the event marks a milestone as the largest UN land-focused conference to date and the first UNCCD conference to take place in the Middle East and North Africa region.

 COP16 to UN desertification convention opens in Riyadh